Chow groups of one-dimensional noetherian domains: Introduction

 as the group of divisors $\Div(\OO)$ of $\OO$ modulo the principal divisors $\calP(\OO)$.

 The goal of this paper is to understand the behavior of Chow groups and its relation to $\Pic(\OO)$ or $\Cl(\OK)$.
-We are also interested in the relation between the Chow groups of two orders $\OO' \subseteq \OO$.
-For orders in a global field $K$, we present an algorithm to compute the Chow group of $\OO$.
+For example, there is a canonical homomorphism from $\Pic(\OO) \rightarrow \Chow(\OO)$ and Proposition \ref{PicChow} discusses when this homomorphism is injective or surjective.
+We are also interested in the relation between the Chow groups of two orders $\OO \subseteq \OO'$.
+There is a canonical homomorphism $\Chow(\OO') \rightarrow \Chow(\OO)$ and its image and kernel are given by Lemma~\ref{lem:O1O2}.

 Let $\frakp_1,\ldots,\frakp_r$ be the non-invertible maximal ideals of $\OO$.
 In Theorem \ref{Thm:GlobalChow} we show that we have an exact sequence